UNLIMITED ACCESS TO OVER 400 HISTORIC PLACES

 The self-service café in the admission area sells light snacks including tea, coffee, soup, cakes and cold drinks.
-Kids lunchboxes are also available.

 The Beach Café offers a delicious menu of light refreshments and hot and cold drinks.
 Refreshements include the Island’s own Minghella ice cream in a range of tempting flavours such as oriental ginger, passionfruit or mango.
 The café is perfectly situated next to Osborne’s beach, converted from a pavilion built for convalescing officers in the 1940s.

 Male and female toilets are situated near the admissions centre in Osborne's Magnolia Courtyard.
 You will also find toilets at the beach and at the Swiss Cottage.
 Baby changing facilities are also available near to the site admissions point.
 Disabled toilets, with ramp access are located at admissions point and main house, Swiss Cottage and the beach.
 The beach toilets are located at the café.